nh-server/switch-guide/docs/user_guide/getting_started.md

 The following information is based on [this GBATemp thread](https://gbatemp.net/threads/switch-informations-by-serial-number-read-the-first-post-before-asking-questions.481215/).

+!!! note ""
     - If your serial starts with **XAW1**:
         - XAW10078XXX and below are unpatched
         - XAW10079XXX and above are potentially patched
         - XAW1010XXX and above are patched
+!!! note ""
     - If your serial starts with **XAW4**:
         - XAW40011XXX and below are unpatched
         - XAW40012XXX and above are potentially patched
         - XAW40013XXX and above are patched
+!!! note ""
     - If your serial starts with **XAW7**:
         - XAW700178X and below are unpatched
         - XAW700179X and above are potentially patched
         - XAW70019X and above are patched
+!!! note ""
     - If your serial starts with **XAJ1**:
-    - XAJ10031XX and above are potentially patched
+        - XAJ10031XX and above are potentially patched !!! note ""
     - If your serial starts with **XAJ4**:
         - XAJ40050X and below are unpatched
         - XAJ40051X and above are potentially patched
         - XAJ4006XX and above are patched
+!!! note ""
     - If your serial starts with **XAJ7**:
         - XAJ70042X and below are unpatched
         - XAJ70043X and above are potentially patched
         - XAJ7005XX and above are patched

 &nbsp;